 - Color by: This allows you to select which data objects to color based on the data available in your table.
 You can then customize the colors based on the color palette available for your theme.
 Assigned colors for initiatives, goals, and workflow status will default to selected colors assigned during their set up.

 You can also use your mouse to customize the column width of your pivot table by clicking on the border between columns and dragging to the width you prefer.

 After you have organized and customized your pivot report, select the Chart data button to create beautiful visualizations and charts of the report that you have just created.

 To save the view, click the Views button on the upper right corner of the page and select Save view.
 When you save a view, you will have the option to name the saved view, choose who you wish to share your saved view with, and select if others can edit the view.
 Saved views are then accessible within the Views menu under the Saved views section.

-To export the pivot table in any of these formats, simply click the More options button located on the upper right of the screen.
+- To export your report for further analysis, select Export to Excel or Export to CSV.
+You can import from CSV to update data later.
 The Export to Excel option is particularly powerful as it allows Aha! users to export the entire pivot table in Excel without losing any of the table formatting.
 This is perfect for when you need to combine information from multiple systems or use an advanced formula.